Education: Bachelor's Degree

 Essential Duties & Responsibilities:

-• Ensures that all content meets company standards for journalistic integrity and production quality.
+Ensures that all news/weather content meets company standards for journalistic integrity and production quality.

-• Writes stories for the web and other E-Media platforms.
+Produces content for the website and other eMedia platforms.

 Requirements & Skills:

-• Bachelor's degree in Broadcast Journalism, or a related field, or an equivalent combination of education and work related experience.
+Bachelorís degree in Meteorology, Broadcast Journalism, or a related field, or an equivalent combination of education and work related experience.

-• Valid driver's license with a good driving record.
+Valid driverís license with a good driving record.

 Physical Demands & Work Environment:

-The Multimedia Journalist must be able to sit, conduct telephone conversations, use electronic mail, write letters and memos, conduct face-to-face discussions with individuals or groups, make decisions without supervision, make decisions that impact the results of co-workers, work in close proximity to others, work outdoors occasionally in all weather conditions, and work indoors in environmentally controlled conditions.
-In addition, the Multimedia Journalist must be able to lift, set up and operate equipment weighing up to 25 pounds, and be able to handle, control or feel objects, tools or controls.
-Repetitive movements are required.
+The Morning Meteorologist must be able to sit, conduct telephone conversations, use electronic mail, write letters and memos, conduct face-to-face discussions with individuals or groups, make decisions without supervision, make decisions that impact the results of co-workers, work in close proximity to others, work outdoors occasionally in all weather conditions, and work indoors in environmentally controlled conditions.
+In addition the Morning Meteorologist must be able to handle, control or feel objects, tools or controls.
 Work may be conducted in extremely bright or inadequate lighting conditions.